Magdi Yacoub: Harefield Hospital transplant unit

 Yacoub began the transplant programme at Harefield Hospital in 1980 with a heart transplant for Derrick Morris, who became Europe's longest surviving heart transplant recipient until his death in July 2005.
 Two years later, he performed a heart transplant on John McCafferty, who survived for more than 33 years, until 10 February 2016 and became recognised as the world's longest surviving heart transplant patient by the Guinness World Records in 2013, surpassing the previous Guinness World Record of 30 years, 11 months and 10 days set by an American man who died in 2009.

 In December 1983, Yacoub performed the UK's first combined heart and lung transplant at Harefield.

 From 1986 to 2006, he held the position of British Heart Foundation Professor of Cardiothoracic Surgery at the National Heart and Lung Institute, Imperial College Faculty of Medicine.
 In 1988, he became a member of the Royal Colleges of Physicians, twenty years after qualifying in surgery.

 He is the founding editor of the journal Disease Models & Mechanisms.

-He treated a number of politicians and celebrities throughout his surgical career, including comedian Eric Morecambe in 1979, Greek Prime Minister Andreas Papandreou in 1988, and actor Omar Sharif in 1993.
+He treated a number of politicians and celebrities throughout his surgical career, including comedian Eric Morecambe in 1979, Greek prime minister Andreas Papandreou in 1988, and actor Omar Sharif in 1993.

 Later career

 He retired from the National Health Service in 2001 at the age of 65.

-In 2006, he led a complex operation that involved removing a transplant heart from a patient whose own heart had recovered.
+In 2006, he led a complex operation that involved removing a transplant heart from Hannah Clark, whose own heart had recovered.
 The original heart had not been removed during the transplant surgery nearly a decade earlier, with the hope that it might eventually recover.

 In April 2007, it was reported that a British medical research team led by Yacoub had grown part of a human heart valve from stem cells.

 In January 2025, he unveiled a revolutionary "living valve" for heart patients.
 The biodegradable valve would integrate with the body, allowing cells to form a fully functional, natural valve that would grow with the patient, reducing the need for future surgeries and immune rejection.

 In March 2025, he was interviewed by Jim Al-Khalili for the BBC's The Life Scientific.